tuanqdinh/tuanqdinh.github.io/index.md

 * **Tuan Dinh**, Le, H. V., Cao, T. H., Diep, H. T., Luong, Q. C., "Forecasting the Magnitude of Dengue in Southern Vietnam", In Proceedings of the 8th ACIIDS, Springer, 2016

 ## Selected Reports
-* Semi-optimal transport autoregresive model (2020)
+* Semi-discrete Wasserstein Autoregresive (2020)
-* Inverse graphics for 3D objects (2019)
+* Probabilistic Framework for 3D objects Reconstruction using Inverse Graphics (2019)
 * A Robust Approach Toward Outlier Identification in Multi-armed Bandit (2018)
 * An Analysis of Generative Adversarial Networks Toward Addressing Mode Collapse (2017).
 Analyze GANs systematically via an 3-level model and propose a mean-matching approach which reduces mode missing problem on Stacked-MNIST dataset.
-* Graph Completion (2017).
+* Small-scale Graph Completion (2017).
 Recover signal adaptively using band-limited signal sampling and wavelet transform on spectral graph domain.
 Applying this algorithm on neuro-image data.

 ----
 ## Service & Activities